fluent/diagtool/README.md

     -l, --log log_file               provide a full path of td-agent log file (Optional : Default=None)
 ```
 ### Pre-check
-If the td-agent run as daemon, the diagtool automatically extract the path of td-agent configuration and log files from td-agent daemon and use them during data collection.
+The diagtool automatically extract the path of td-agent configuration and log files from td-agent daemon and use them during data collection if the td-agent is managed as daemon.
 The precheck options provides the function to confirm if the diagtool could gather the td-agent information as expected.
 The following command output shows the case when the diagtool successfully gather information from daemon.
 ```
 # diagtool --precheck